tainacan/tainacan/docs/react-selection-modules.md

 - `itemsMultipleSelectionMode`
 - `itemsSearchSelectionMode`

+To restore a previous manual selection in the iframe, add `initiallySelectedItems` on the same query string (comma-separated IDs).
+Do not put it in the hash.
+See [Using your own iframe](#using-your-own-iframe).

 ## Using your own iframe

 You can reuse the Tainacan admin items list without the React selection modals: load it in your own `<iframe>` with one of the [selection mode parameters](#available-selection-mode-parameters).
 The admin then publishes a selection snapshot whenever the user changes the checked items or the search.